driskell/loggerfile/README.md

 #### waitkill

-Performs the wait action for 30 seconds.
-If the proces is still running it is then killed.
+Performs the wait action for 30 seconds and then, if the instance is still running, kills it.